 - 1. Chronic lowering of groundwater elevations,

 - 2. Reduction of groundwater storage,

-- 3. Seawater intrusion,
+- 3. Land subsidence,

 - 4. Degraded water quality,

-- 5. Land subsidence, and
+- 5. Depletion of interconnected surface water, and

-- 6. Depletion of interconnected surface water
+- 6. Seawater intrusion

 A summary of criteria used to define undesirable results is provided below in Table 3-12, and detailed discussion of each sustainability indicator is provided in subsequent sections of this chapter.